 - Dining options nearby: The Titanic Bar and Grill is located in the basement of the museum and has an amazing view of the cove

 - Nearby hotels: We didn’t stay in Cobh but Rick Steves’ recommends several hotels, including the Commodore Hotel.
 We stayed at Castlemartyr, about a 30 minute drive from Cobh

-- Nearby attractions include: The Titanic Trail, Cobh Heritage Centre, St. Colman’s Cathedral, and Spike Island (Ireland’s Alcatraz!)
+- Nearby attractions include: The Titanic Trail, Cobh Heritage Centre, St. Colman’s Cathedral, Spike Island (Ireland’s Alcatraz!), and Kinsale

 Books to Read: